 Everyone gets stressed at work every so often.
-Even if you are working your dream job as a health copywriter, there will be elements of it that are going to cause you some stress, such as having to meet targets or deadlines.
+Even if you are working your dream job there will be elements of it that are going to cause you some stress, such as having to meet targets or deadlines.
 As a creative copywriter, I find it stressful brainstorming and researching what my client's target audience will be inspired to read about.
 This stress should, in theory, go away once you have reached your goal or timeline, but, unfortunately, it doesn’t always.
 A little bit of stress can give you motivation.
 Once pressure starts to affect your home life, you need to do something about it.

 Long-term stress is common, but it’s also dangerous.
 It can affect your physical health as well as your mental health.
 In fact, dangerous health conditions like heart disease and stroke may be caused by, among other things, stress.
 If you want to avoid this, and make your life a little bit easier and a lot less stressful, then here are some things that you can do to help manage your business issues and workplace stress.